 1. Grounding/Earthing- this is essentially connecting to the earth with your bare feet (or skin).
 The earth has a giant electromagnetic field, and we humans have a biomagnetic field.
 Studies have shown that grounding/earthing helped to lower cortisol and improves circadian rhythms.
 How to do it?
 Just walk outside barefoot!
 All you need is a patch of grass or even some dirt will do.
 You can also get the benefits of the grounding effect by going to the beach and putting your feet in the sand, or even going for a walk and touching the trees.
 Try it for at least 20 minutes a day.
 What do you have to lose?
 It's free!

-2. Breathwork- deep belly breathing activates the parasympathetic nervouse system.
+2. Breath work- deep belly breathing activates the parasympathetic nervous system.
 Try box breathing: breathe in for a count of 5, hold for a count of 5, breathe out for a count of 5, hold for a count of 5.

 4. SLEEP!
-This comes up in every talk I have.
+This comes up in every topic on my blog.
 A good nights' sleep will set you up for a happy, stress-free day.
 Have a good bedtime routine and try to get 8+ hours of sleep.
 Not getting enough sleep can mess up your circadian rhythms, causing a spike in cortisol at times you don't want it!